 You've been accepted and are on the road to becoming a Blugold.
-There are a few things to do next to ensure you get everything taken care of before joining your fellow Blugolds on campus.
+There are some things to do before joining your fellow Blugolds on campus.

-We'll walk you through the steps below, and if you want to track the progress of your completed next steps, log into MyBlugold CampS to see your Student Guide completion checklist.
-(Before you can do this, you must first activate your account — see step 1 below for details.)
+We'll walk you through the steps below, but if you want to track the progress of your completed next steps, just log into MyBlugold CampS and view your First-Year Student Guide under the Tasks tile.
+(Before you can do this, you must first activate your account.
+See STEP 1: Activate your account below.)

 Questions?
 Contact Housing at firstname.lastname@example.org or call 715-836-3674.

 STEP 4: Apply for scholarships